tinythings/logjet/doc/manpage/ljd.1.md

 ## bridge

-Connect to another `ljd` replay listener, drain retained backlog, stay attached for live records, and forward OTLP log payloads to the configured collector.
+Connect to another `ljd` replay listener, drain retained backlog, stay attached for live records, and forward OTLP payloads to the configured collector.

 Example: